Skip to content

 $ adb shell settings put global settings_enable_monitor_phantom_procs false

-# Android 12 only, also raise the limit:
+# Android 12 only, and in this order:

 $ adb shell /system/bin/device_config put activity_manager max_phantom_processes 2147483647